 Disclaimer: I was compensated gift cards to Chick-fil-A in exchange for creating this tutorial.
 All opinions are my own.

-It has been a lot of fun being a part of the Chick-fil-A Mom Panel for 2016-2017.
-This Valentine’s Day, Chick-fil-A gifted us with “be our guest” cards that included their limited time tortilla soup.
-Which for some reason when I am under the weather, all I want is the tortilla soup and the seasoned corn strips.
-Chick-fil-A also challenged us to use the soup bowls to upcyle them into something fun to share with you.
+Chick-fil-A also challenged us to use the soup bowls to upcycle them into something fun to share with you.
 With ours, our kids designed their own upcycled DIY bird feeder.
 I’m sharing with you the tutorial so you can enjoy your own meal at your local Chick-fil-A, and create a fun kids bird feeder.
 A perfect Earth Day craft idea!

 This is such a great idea for outdoor learning for homeschoolers.
 Teach kids how we can help in nature.
 Easily pair this craft with nature walks and learning about different bird types.
 Also great for learning about migration and birds returning in spring.
 Check out the book ideas below to pair with this upcycled DIY bird feeder.